Alicia426/Dockerized_DUCO_Miner_minimal/README.md

 7. To mine with your container in the background use `docker-compose up -d`, this will start the container on detached mode.

 **Note: you may have to run docker-compose with sudo**

+### Troubleshooting Docker Images:

+If you have an error from the Alpine Linux image, you can update to the newest version:

+1. Clone this repository with `git clone https://github.com/Alicia426/Dockerized_DUCO_Miner_minimal.git`

+2. Go into the repository's directory.

+3. Run `docker-compose up  --no-deps --build`.
+This will recreate the image from scratch, building from the official python 3.9 docker image.
+You can then add the `-d` flag to run it detached.

 ## Upcoming features: